Bawangaja: Statue

-The idol stands on base of mountain just like the Gommateshwara statue of Lord Bahubali at Shravanabelagola.
-In 2020, Mahamastakabhisheka of statue will be organised with an estimate of 1.5 million devotees reaching there.
-The repairs of the idol were carried out by Bhattaraka as per inscription dated back to 1503 CE.
-The idol was again repaired in 1989/90, followed by a consecrating ceremony organised in January 1991.
+The idol stands on the base of the mountain just like the Gommateshwara statue of Lord Bahubali at Shravanabelagola.
+In 2020, the Mahamastakabhisheka statue will be organized with an estimate of 1.5 million devotees.
+The repairs of the idol were carried out by Bhattaraka as per the inscription dated back to 1503 CE.
+The idol was again repaired in 1989/90, followed by a consecrating ceremony organized in January 1991.

 Iconography

 The idol of Lord Rishabhadeva is made in brown stone in Kayotsarga posture.
-The hands of idol are not joined with legs but are made separate.
+The hands of the idol are not joined with the legs.
 The structural art & style of this idol is unique and it is in perfect proportion.
-The various parts of idol are quite symmetrical.
-There is balanced image of all emotions like joy, mercy & separation on the face of this idol.
-On the left side huge idol of Bawangaja Lord Rishabhadeva the 4 armed Gomukha & on the right side the very artistic idol of 16 armed Chakreshvari is established.
+The various parts of the idol are quite symmetrical.
+There is a balanced image of all emotions like joy, mercy & separation on the face of this idol.
+To the left of the huge idol of Bawangaja Lord Rishabhadeva is the 4 armed Gomukha.
+To the right is the very artistic idol of 16 armed Chakreshvari.